War and Conflict (8+)

 “Children inside Syria tell us that they feel hopeless.
 They have witnessed their friends and families being killed.
 Their homes are now rubble.
 They are hungry, often sick.
 They can’t find clean water.
 Hospitals are barely functioning.
-Even if their school is still standing, it’s probably far too dangerous to attend.” - Save The Children
+Even if their school is still standing, it’s probably far too dangerous to attend.”

-More than 600,000 people killed or missing.
+More than 600,000 Syrians have been killed or have gone missing.

-- This is more than all the people in Newfoundland and Labrador (520,437).
+- That’s more than all of the people in Newfoundland and Labrador (521,000).

-- That’s more than the population of British Columbia (5,120,000), Alberta (4,428,000), Saskatchewan (1,181,000), and Manitoba (1,379,000) combined.
+- That’s more than the populations of British Columbia (5.1 million), Alberta (4.4 million), Manitoba (1.4 million), and Saskatchewan (1.2 million) combined.

 How is war affecting the vaccination of children in Syria?

-Let’s take a closer look at how the war affected the immunization rate in Syria:
+Let’s take a closer look at how the war in Syria has affected the immunization rate (the percentage of people vaccinated):

-- In 2010, Syria’s immunization rate (the percentage of people vaccinated) was at 80%.
+- In 2010, Syria’s immunization rate was 80%.

-In 2011, Syria’s civil war began.
+- In 2011, Syria’s civil war began.